bharadwaj-d-coding/bdsounds/README.md

 # BD Sounds

 A HTML based project that is designed for a company using the pink and white theme.
-Along with the design, the project also uses Javascript to create a functional system that allows you to create an account and sign in with that account.
+Along with the design, the project also uses Javascript to create a functional system that allows you to create an account and sign in with that account, and adds some additonal security.

 Created by [Bharadwaj Duggaraju](https://instagram.com/bharadwaj_duggaraju/)